-What education is needed to be an Automotive Master Mechanic?
+What education or degrees do I need to become an Automotive Master Mechanic?

 How Long Does it Take to Become an Automotive Master Mechanic?

-Those thinking about becoming an Automotive Master Mechanic might also be interested in the following careers:
+Those interested in being an Automotive Master Mechanic may also be interested in:

 More about our data sources and methodologies.